-Naschitti Chapter member wins council delegate seat
+Naschitti Chapter member wins delegate seat

 FARMINGTON — Naschitti Chapter member Steven Begay has been elected today to represent five chapters on the Navajo Nation.